geoserver/geoserver.github.io/_posts/2024-07-08-geoserver-tutorials.md

 - Press the Submit button.
 A new panel is shown, and, after a while, it lists the XML response from GeoServer.
 The code is a GML representation of the features with `fid = 3`, as requested in the filter.

 The Demo requests interface lets you select sample requests and modify them to perform testing on GeoServer.
 When in doubt about a specific operation, this application should be the first point where you go to debug.
 From here, you can concentrate on the request's syntax, avoiding network issues or other problems that you may have experienced with an external client.

+**New Feature:** For GeoServer 2.25.2 the Demo Request page has been improved to show response Headers, and provide the option to pretty print XML output.

 ### SRS List
 GeoServer natively supports almost 4000 Spatial Referencing Systems (SRS), also known as projections, and more can be added.
 A spatial reference system defines an ellipsoid, a datum using that ellipsoid, and either a geocentric, geographic or projection coordinate system.
 This page lists all SRS info known to GeoServer.